eblocha/gprs/README.md

 ## Features

-Currently, I have implemented the RBF kernel and the GP mean calculation.
+Currently, I have implemented the RBF kernel and basic GP with mean and covariance.

 ```rs
 use gprs::{kernels::{RBF,Kernel},gp::GP};